Paragoge

-Paragoge is particularly common in Brazilian Portuguese, not only in loanwords but also in word derivation.
+Paragoge is most often linked with the nativization of loanwords.
+It is particularly common in Brazilian Portuguese, not only in loanwords but also in word derivation.
 It is also present in the accents of many Brazilians while speaking foreign languages such as English.

 Some languages have undergone paragoge as a sound change, and modern forms are longer than the historical forms they are derived from.
 Italian sono 'I am', from Latin sum, is an example.
 Sometimes, as above, the paragogic vowel is an echo vowel, such as Proto-Oceanic *saqat "bad" > Uneapa zaɣata.

+Etymology

+The word paragoge is taken from παραγωγή 'deviation; language alteration': from παρα- prefix para- 'beside' and ἀγωγή agogē 'bringing in'.

 In loanwords

 Some languages add a sound to the end of a loanword when it would otherwise end in a forbidden sound.
 Some languages add a grammatical ending to the end of a loanword to make it declinable.